-The structured appearance of the occurrence rates of the $\Delta T{in} < 0$ events in Fig. 5 (as opposed to an even or random distribution of such events in latitude and longitude) indicates that there are, potentially, distinct underlying mechanisms leading to either the enhancement of neutral temperatures or the decrease of ion temperatures in these regions.
-In the following, the regions of enhanced probability for the appearance of $\Delta T{in} < 0$ events are discussed, followed by a discussion on possible physical underlying mechanisms that could be the cause of these observations.
-It is noted that the analysis presented herein is only meant to highlight these intriguing results, and to point to potential mechanisms, but can not, at this point, yield a dominant mechanism or combination of mechanisms that can conclusively explain these results.
+The structured appearance of the occurrence rates of the $\Delta T{in} < 0$ events (as opposed to an even or random distribution of 230 such events in latitude and longitude) indicates that there are, potentially, distinct underlying mechanisms leading to either the enhancement of neutral temperatures or the decrease of ion temperatures in these regions.
+These are further discussed below.
+It is noted that the analysis presented herein is only meant to highlight these intriguing results, and to point to potential underlying mechanisms, but can not, at this point, yield a dominant mechanism or combination of mechanisms that can conclusively explain these results.